 Konkan Railways offer roll-on roll-off services to trucks.
 The vehicles are transported on trains.
 The scheme offers cost and time benefits to the truckers.

 Ukshi is another small station on the route.
-It has a lot of greenery and is surrounded by small streams.
+It has a lot of greenery and small streams surround it.
 It is the only station in India where a part of the platform is inside a tunnel.

 A scene which caught my eye was that of a little red house at the foothill of a green hill.
-It seemed to be in a rather isolated location.
+It is in a rather remote location.

 As the sun goes down, the rivers and streams reflect the beautiful colours of the sky.
 I shot this photo somewhere near Ratnagiri.